mmokross/comments_highlighter/README.md

 # Comments Highlighter

 This plugin allows creating custom highlighting of commented lines on any language.
-It is possible to add custom highlight of language keywords in method signatures in Java (for example, highlight "public" keyword).
+It is possible to add custom highlight of language keywords in Java and C# (for example, highlight "public" keyword).
 Plugin has possibility to define custom user tokens for commented line highlighting.

 ## How to add custom tokens
 + Open settings window